How to Choose a Microphone Preamp

 Everything we add to a signal path has a sound profile, preamps especially so.
 Some preamps are designed to be deliberately “clean” where the only benefit we receive is more volume.
 Many “lifter” products and active DI’s aim to achieve this sound.
 For professional analog recordings, we usually seek a little more color and vibe out of our preamps.

-The “American” flavor of 12-style preamps were developed by API in Chicago for recording consoles in the late 1960’s and were featured on some of the most famous albums from the 70’s and beyond.
-Compared to older preamps in circulation, the 12-style preamp colors much “slower” than say the 73-style British preamp.
+A distinctly “American” flavor, the “12-style” preamp was developed by API in Chicago for recording consoles in the late 1960s and those consoles were featured on some of the most famous albums from the 70s and beyond.
+Compared to older preamps in circulation, the 12-style preamps add color much “slower” than say, the 73-style British preamp or earlier American tube preamps from the 50s.
 What that means is that the 12-style preamp has more clean headroom before the extra sound coloration from the transformer hits.
 This does not mean that a 12-style pre has no analog color!
-Compare the sound of a discrete 12-style pre to some “clean” sounding preamps or inferior interface preamps, and you will be shocked at the punch, warmth, roundness, and space added by the circuit.
+Compare the sound of a discrete 12-style pre to some “clean sounding” preamps or inferior interface preamps, and you will be shocked at the punch, warmth, roundness, and space added by the circuit.
 Drums, bass guitar, vocals, acoustic guitar, and many sources benefit from the percussive, clean headroom from 12-stye preamps.

 12-STYLE AMERICAN-VOICED PREAMPS: